treydriskell/treydriskell.github.io/index.md

 title: "Home"
 author_profile: true
 ---
-Hi, my name is Trey Driskell, and I recently received my doctorate in Physics from the University of Southern California (USC) and currently looking for jobs in the tech industry with an emphasis on machine learning.
+### Hi, I’m Trey Driskell — Physicist | Data Analyst | ML enthusiast

+I recently earned my doctorate from USC, and I'm looking to break into the tech industry.
+My research involved building software to efficiently model new physics, extract insight from telescopes data, and uncover novel phenomena using machine learning algorithms.

-* Learn more about me → [About](/about/)
+* To learn more about me → [About](/about/)
 * To read more about my research → [Research](/research/)
-* Learn about the projects that I'm working on → [Projects](/projects/)
+* To see what I'm currently working on → [Projects](/projects/)